A Guide to Vintage + Thrift Stores in Hudson County

 A post shared by St Mary’s Advocates Inc (@hobokenthriftstore)

-For both household + clothing needs (including some designer and name brands!), St. Mary Advocates is the place to go.
+For both household + clothing needs (including some designer and name brands), St. Mary Advocates is the place to go.
 And what’s more, it’s completely volunteer-run and raises money for both health care and health education.
 St. Mary Advocates has been around for more than 50 years, working to give back to the community.
 Whether you’re currently on the hunt for a new outfit, looking to donate some clothes, looking to volunteer, or looking to shop ethically + make a difference, this is the place to visit.
 Click here to see the guidelines for what kinds of items the shop accepts.

-Instagram: @thriftedhob
+Instagram: @thevintagecaffe

 VNTG Shop | 102 Harrison Avenue, Harrison